March 2025 United States deportations of Venezuelans: Andry José Hernández Romero

 In March 2025, the U.S. government deported Andry José Hernández Romero, a 31-year-old gay Venezuelan makeup artist seeking asylum, to CECOT after identifying him as a member of the criminal gang Tren de Aragua based on tattoos of crowns that are a religious tradition in his hometown of Capacho.
 Hernández Romero, who fled Venezuela due to persecution over his sexual orientation and political beliefs, had no criminal record.
 His deportation was carried out under the Alien Enemies Act of 1798, invoked by the Trump administration to expel alleged gang members without individual court hearings, a move later blocked by District Judge James Boasberg, who ruled the migrants were entitled to individualized hearings.
 Hernández Romero's detention in CECOT, a facility notorious for human rights abuses, drew criticism from human rights advocates and public figures including podcast host Joe Rogan, who condemned the situation as "horrific."
 The case has sparked broader concerns about the Trump administration's immigration policies and the deportation of individuals without criminal ties.

 According to his lawyer, Hernández arrived in the U.S. seeking asylum, and his tattoos were what you "would see on anybody at a coffee shop".
 His family believed he was being deported to Venezuela but he was instead sent to CECOT.
 According to a December 2024 form, Hernández's identification as a TdA member was solely based on two crown tattoos on his wrists next to the words "Mom" and "Dad".
 In April 2025, the Milwaukee Journal Sentinel reported that the CoreCivic private contractor who signed off on Hernández's identification as member of the gang on behalf of ICE was a former police officer that Milwaukee County prosecutors had put on a list of police officers with credibility issues if they were to testify in court because of issues such as lying or lawbreaking.
 The officer was fired from the Milwaukee Police Department in 2012 after drunkenly crashing into a home while under investigation for alleged overtime fraud; he appealed but resigned, ending the process.
 Following his release, he described being raped by prison officials.
+DHS spokesperson Tricia McLaughlin tweeted "This man's own social media indicates he is a member of Tren de Aragua."